mhujoel/STRs/postprocess/README.md

+# Piepline of bash and R scripts that post-process extracted reads to identify IRRs that match known STR loci
 We want to assign IRRs extracted via extractLongSTRs to loci.

 Prior to assignment we have to prepare 3 files :